odoocker/odoocker/README.md

 **Best of all**, you don't need any prior knowledge of **Odoo** or **Docker** to start your journey with Odoocker.

+Feel free to post a Pull Request to continue enhancing this project.

 ### Why Odoocker Stands Out:

 1. **Minimalistic Server Approach**: In an era where less is more, we keep server clutter at bay.
 With Odoocker, you'll witness a decluttered server environment, stripped down to the bare essentials.
 This minimalism ensures optimal resource utilization, leading to faster response times, reduced chances of conflicts, and a smooth-running Odoo instance.